jasondgo/VEXcodePrereq/README.md

 ## If, Else If, Else,  & Conditionals
 1. [C++ Crash Course | If Statement & Conditions | Video 5 by Me](https://youtu.be/oQjfKr8WIyY)
 1. [Learn C++ With Me #6 - Comparison Operators by Tech With Tim](https://www.youtube.com/watch?v=taBgBbXRadc)
-* Reiterates topics covered in video 1.
-If my video made complete sense to you, then this may not be a necessary watch.
 1. [C++ Crash Course | Logical Operators | Video 6 by Me](https://youtu.be/TufHeknHalE)
 1. [C++ Crash Course | Logical Operators Pt2 | Video 1 by Me](https://youtu.be/IdhdU1X43aA)
 1. [Learn C++ With Me #1 - Logical Operators by Tech With Tim](https://www.youtube.com/watch?v=F__aAx-3HOY)
-* Reiterates topics covered in video 3 & 4.
-If my videos made complete sense to you, then this may not be a necessary watch.
 1. [Learn C++ With Me #8 - If, Else If, Else by Tech With Tim](https://www.youtube.com/watch?v=Zkr0aAdD1Ww)
-* Reiterates over If, Else If, and Else statements mentioned in previous videos.
-If my videos made complete sense to you, then this may not be a necessary watch.

 ## While Loops